CBD Dosing for Dogs

 Be observant & write everything down–take copious notes!
 Over a period of time (one to two weeks) you should start to see trends.
 Try and notice nuances towards a change in your pet’s behavior (less anxiety) or activity level and in the general quality of life of your pet.

-Be observant and write it down.
 Consistency is what is going to determine the window of opportunity to fully capture the healing benefits of CBD oil drops.

 Since every dog is going to have a different reaction to hemp CBD oil it’s important to be vigilant in the beginning to measure and document his response.
 Be aware of subtle differences or changes and write them down in your dog’s Daily Canine Journal.